Daniel Dye: 2020–2021

-Dye would first race in the ARCA Menards Series East in 2020, driving the No. 43 for Ben Kennedy Racing.
+Dye first raced in the ARCA Menards Series East in 2020, driving the No. 43 for Ben Kennedy Racing.
 Dye would race two races that season, retiring at New Smyrna Speedway and finishing seventh at Five Flags Speedway.

 Dye would come back in the 2021 season, this time with a scheduled full-time ride with Ben Kennedy Racing.
 However, Dye would only compete for four of the scheduled eight races before eventually switching teams.
 For the last four races of the season, Dye would race the No. 21 for GMS Racing.
 Dye, combined with his results from Ben Kennedy Racing and GMS Racing, would finish second in the final standings, only being beaten by Sammy Smith.

 ARCA Menards Series West

 2021–2022

 Dye would first race in the ARCA Menards Series West as a one-off race at Phoenix Raceway, driving the No. 22 for GMS Racing in 2021.
 He would finish twelfth.
 In 2022, he ran at Phoenix again in a companion event with the ARCA Menards Series, finishing second.